 We have neighbors near campus and need to be respectful of those around us.
 For that reason, individuals are expected to conduct themselves in a respectful manner that reflects positively on Bridgewater College at all times.
-Individuals acting in a manner that is disrespectful, disruptive, or disorderly or persons interfering with the rights of other people by use of loud and/or abusive language and behavior will be asked to leave College property and may be subject to citation or arrest.
+Individuals acting in a manner that is disrespectful, disruptive or disorderly or persons interfering with the rights of other people by use of loud and/or abusive language and behavior will be asked to leave College property and may be subject to citation or arrest.
 Noise levels for personal music (either coming from a car stereo or portable speakers in the tailgating area) must be kept at a reasonable volume.

 Can I grill food?

-What can’t be brought into Mapp Field?
+What can’t be brought into a tailgating area?

 Can we play games?

-Common tailgating games such as corn hole are permitted, but must not obstruct access lanes.
+Common tailgating games such as corn hole are permitted but must not obstruct access lanes.
 All drinking games are prohibited.

 Questions?
 Contact Us!